jastfan/AutoDoneAi/README.md

 ## 🌍 Beyond YouTube

-Under the hood, AutoDoneAi runs on `yt-dlp`, which supports 1,800+ sites — so pasting a link from Instagram, Facebook, or many other platforms will often work out of the box.
+Under the hood, AutoShortAi runs on `yt-dlp`, which supports 1,800+ sites — so pasting a link from Instagram, Facebook, or many other platforms will often work out of the box.
 The bot-detection bypass and cookie-fallback logic in this build are currently tuned specifically for YouTube; other platforms aren't yet tested to the same degree, and cookie handling for platform-locked content may need extra setup.
 Wider, tested multi-platform support is an active roadmap item — see below.

 ## 🗺 Roadmap